JvanKatwijk/qt-dab/README.md

 -----------------------------------------------------------------

 - :information_source:  In the qt-dab sourcetree, the sources for 6.5 are in the subdirectory `qt-dab-6.5` and for qt-dab-5.x in the subdirectory `qt-dab-s5`

+- :informaation_source: Qt-DAB uses - as the name suggests - the Qt framework,
+for the time being still the version 5, it uses further the Qwt library and the gcc compiler suite.

 For compiling and installing Qt-DAB on an old RPI3 (64 bits bullseye), I load the required libraries as given below: